nodejs/node/doc/api/deprecations.md

 Previous versions of Node.js supported `dns.lookup()` with a falsy hostname like `dns.lookup(false)` due to backward compatibility long before.
 This behavior is undocumented and seems useless in real world apps.
-We might make invalid hostname throw in the future.
+We might make passing invalid hostname throw in the future.

 [`--pending-deprecation`]: cli.html#cli_pending_deprecation
 [`Buffer.allocUnsafeSlow(size)`]: buffer.html#buffer_class_method_buffer_allocunsafeslow_size